 For the second station, students practiced learning Thanksgiving-themed verbs playing a lively game of memory using magnetic wands.
 I just put paperclips on the cards and kids got to pick cards using my magnetic wand.
 Students simultaneously worked on turn taking and following the social rules for a game.

 We used the verb cards from my Thanksgiving grammar and vocabulary activities.
 The instructional aid ran that station.

 Small Group Station #3

-For the last station, I had the classroom teacher do some structured drill practice of third person singular and working on identifying verbs.
+For the last station, I had the classroom teacher do some structured drill practice of third-person singular and work on identifying verbs.

 After they finished with the drill activity, the kids got to play with my Can You Find It?
 Fall sensory bin.
 If you like using sensory bins and need some fall themed bins, check out this post HERE.